carpentries-incubator/bioc-intro/README.md

 ## Maintainer(s)

-Current maintainers of this lesson are
+Current authors/maintainers of this lesson are

-* Laurent Gatto
+- Laurent Gatto
-* Charlotte Soneson
+- Charlotte Soneson
-* Jenny Drnevich
+- Jenny Drnevich
-* Robert Castelo
+- Robert Castelo
+- Kevin Rue-Albert

+We would also like to acknowledge the contributions of:

+- Oliver Crook, Sarah Kaspar, Nick Hirschmueller, Lisa Breckels and Maria Doyle for their contributions during the Bioconductor introduction workshop in Heidelberg, as part of EuroBioc2021 |> 2022.
+- Axelle Loriot, Marco Chiapelle, Manon Martin and Toby Hodges for various contributions and discussions.
+- lmsimp, alorot, manonmartin, mchiapello, stavares843, JennyZadeh, csdaw, ninja-1337, fursham-h, lagerratrobe, fmichonneau, federicomarini, tobyhodges for pull requests.

+If we have contributed but we missed you, apologies, and feel free to add yourself with a PR.

 ## Authors